+1. Using the saddle clamp secured with two self tapping screws to clamp the 50mm flue tube with elbow connector in turning box.
+See Fig.10.

+2. Locate the top of the turning box on the two studs and screw the turning box to hanging bracket using two M5 pozidrive screws.
+See Fig.8.

-- 1. Using the saddle clamp secured with two self-tapping screws to clamp the 50mm flue tube with ELBOW CONNECTOR in turning box.
-See Fig.10. - 2.
-Measure carefully and saw off the 50mm tube to give required projection from wall.
-See Fig.10. - 3.
-Temporarily, assemble the air duct tube through wall and into the turning box up to the stop.
-(See Fig.11) and measure it carefully to give required projection from the wall. - 4.
+3. Measure carefully and saw off the 50mm tube to give required projection from wall.
+See Fig. 10.

+4. Temporarily, assemble the air duct tube through wall and into the turning box up to the stop.
+(See Fig.11) and measure it carefully to give required projection from the wall.

 Remove and saw off tube.
-The flue pipe must project more than the outer air duct when assembled, see Fig.11. - Note: It is acceptable to obtain this dimension by pulling the air duct away from the air duct stop, provided there is a minimum of 10mm (1/2in.) insertion into the turning box and that a satisfactory seal is achieved as in item 5 below. - 5.
-Final assembly will require the turning box to be unscrewed from the wall, the flue to be fitted into it and screwed back on to the wall. - In order to seal the air duct to the turning box apply a 4mmdiameter bead of silicone sealant around tube 10mm from the end and rotate home wiping the sealant into the joint.
-For extended flues, position the air duct support clips provided every 700mm.
+The flue pipe must project more than the outer air duct when assembled, see Fig.11.

+Note: It is acceptable to obtain this dimension by pulling the air duct away from the air duct stop, provided there is a minimum of 10mm (1/2in.) insertion into the turning box and that a satisfactory seal is achieved as in item 5 below.

+5. Final assembly will require the turning box to be unscrewed from the wall, the flue to be fitted into it and screwed back on to the wall.

+6. In order to seal the air duct to the turning box apply a 4mm diameter bead of silicone sealant around tube 10mm from the end and rotate home wiping the sealant into the joint.
+Position the air duct support clips provided every 700mm.